Use Advanced Search

 Turn off synonym search.
 Assume that "tool" and "machine" are synonyms in an instance.
 In the first example, looking up "tool" brings results contain "tool" and its synonym "machine."

-Prefixing a query with an octothorpe turns on synonym search.
+Prefixing a query with a hash turns off synonym search.

 Advanced Search Form